mzhai2/ClearViz/README.md

 The files in the each directory test several components for each model in this application.

-Running the unit tests require the use of Karma's command line utility.
+Running the unit tests require the use of Karma's command line utility:
 1. Navigate to the application's root directory: `/ClearViz/`
 2. Input the command:  `$ NODE_ENV=test karma start`
 3. Those using Windows should first input the command:  `> set NODE_ENV=test`
 4. Then input the command: `> karma start`

-### AngularJS E2E Integration Testing
+### AngularJS E2E Automated Testing
-Directory path: `ClearViz/public/trees/e2e`
+Directory path: `ClearViz/public/trees/e2e`:
 1. Navigate to the application's root directory: `/ClearViz/`
 2. Input the command: `$ NODE_ENV=test node server`
 3. If you are using Windows, first run: `> set NODE_ENV=test`
 4. Then, input the command: `node server`
 5. Finally, start protractor: `$ protractor`

+**Login method was changed from AngularJS to Express Passport.
+Therefore, `protractor` cannot test login.
+The test fails as one should not be able to create a tree without logging in.

 ### Express Testing
-Directory path: `ClearViz/app/tests`
+Directory path: `ClearViz/app/tests`:
 1. Navigate to the application's root directory: `/ClearViz/`
 2. Input the command: `$ NODE_ENV=test mocha --reporter spec app/tests`
 3. If you are using Windows, first run: `> set NODE_ENV=test`